Zipper's Driving School - Driving Tips

 (4) SPEED and POSITION

 Reduce speed to a safe rate of approach and arrival at the hazard.
 Your brake lights will be a warning signal to drivers behind.
+(Gears are not normally used at this stage to slow the vehicle unless the driver thinks the brakes will be overloaded).

 The driver will move into the correct position to take the turn (in this example, close to and to the left of the road centre-line).